TEAMMATES/teammates/docs/staticAnalysis.md

 ##### Configuring Checkstyle in IntelliJ IDEA

 The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/1065-checkstyle-idea).
+You can [configure all the static analysis tools automatically](#intellij-automatic-setup) or follow the manual instructions.

 1. Go to `File → Settings → Other Settings → Checkstyle`.
 1. Set `Scan Scope` to `Only Java sources (including tests)`.